ec-europa/platform-dev/profiles/common/modules/custom/tmgmt_poetry/README.md

 Update the settings.php of the project.
-It must be filled with appropriate values depending on the environement you are setting up.
+It must be filled with appropriate values depending on the environment you are setting up.

   - Install on Playground environment: